squidfunk/terraform-aws-github-ci/README.md

 ### Standalone

-Prerequisites are an AWS and GitHub account and a repository you want to be built.
+You need an AWS and GitHub account and a repository you want to be built.
 The repository must specify a `buildspec.yml` which is documented [here][2].
 If you want to get started straight away and have no experience in Terraform, just [set up your AWS credentials][3], [install Terraform][4], clone the repository and apply the configuration from the root folder with:

 ``` bash
 terraform apply \